 Non-applicable science courses: laboratory courses, research, courses taught by a department other than basic science (for example, courses taught by the nursing department and listed as NURS rather than BIO on your transcript)

-3. The following courses are recommended, but not required
+3. The following subject matter is recommended, but not required

 - Anatomy or comparative anatomy

 - Human or mammalian physiology

 International Courses can be accepted to fulfill the prerequisites as long as they have been verified by a bona fide credentials evaluator.
 This service can be provided by such companies as

 Foundation for International Services